Valley of Fire State Park

 Atlatl Rock Hike

-Atlatl Rock is another ultra-accessible and wondrous site in Valley of Fire that features amazing examples of prehistoric petroglyphs.
-Atlatl is a tool used to launch a spear, and ancient Indians carved symbols of the atlatl in the sandstone located at Atlatl Rock.
+Atlatl Rock is another ultra-accessible site in Valley of Fire with amazing examples of prehistoric petroglyphs.
+An atlatl is a tool used to launch a spear, and ancient Native Americans of the Pueblo culture carved symbols of the atlatl in the sandstone located at Atlatl Rock.

 Distance: 0.1 miles round trip